mr7brown/portfolio/docs/Developer/Git/git-setup.md

 ## Quick Note on the Terminal

-Before working with Git, it is important to note that the terminal is a powerful application used to modify a computer's file system.
+Before working with Git, it is important to note that the terminal is a tool used to modify a computer's file system.
 Whenever working with it, be sure that you fully understand the how it works or you can cause major problems.

-To ensure that you are working from a place that won't harm your computer, you should work from the `/desktop`.
+To ensure that you are working from a place that won't harm your computer, you should work from your `/desktop` or another folder.
+If you don't change to the desktop or another folder, you run the risk of making global changes to your file system, which can be a challenege to reverse.

 To begin, open a new terminal window and run: